 In this section, I list some of the things that can be done.
 Some demonstrate my willingness and ability to think big.
-Some may be lacking in specificity and details, but are necessary components of the far-reaching, solutions-oriented approach we need to take – and what these lack in specificity, I believe they compensate for, by the way that they shine some much needed light on some core unrecognized or oft-overlooked truths.
+Some lack specificity and detail, but are necessary components of the holistic, solutions-oriented approach we need to take.

-One of the decisions I had to wrestle with, is deciding which of my ideas I should include, and which I should leave out.
-My preference was to avoid revealing too much (for a variety of reasons).
+One of the decisions I had to wrestle with is deciding which ideas to include and which to leave out.
+My preference was to avoid revealing too much.
 But in the end, I decided to be extremely open and generous with my thoughts and ideas on this very important subject.
-(Some of my very best big ideas, however, I plan on sharing only with prospective philanthropic backers.)
+Still, please understand that many of my best, most unique and promising ideas, I keep very close to the vest, and for a variety of reasons plan on sharing only with potential philanthropic backers.

-When someone asks me “But what can be done?,” one of the first thoughts that comes to mind is “Where do I even begin?”
-There are so many things we should be doing, but aren’t, that sometimes I feel compelled to answer the question by simply stating “We are only limited by our imagination.”
+Whenever someone asks “But what can be done?,” one of my first thoughts is “Where do I even begin?”
+Because there are so many things we need to be doing, but aren’t doing.
+I also sometimes feel compelled to answer that question this way: “We are only limited by our imagination!”

-Because there is so much I want to include in this section, I have presented this material in bullet format.
-That makes it easier to sequence and arrange this material.
-Each bullet represents a separate, stand-alone item, which may or may not relate to what is presented immediately above or below it.
+Because there is so much I want to include in this section, I’ve presented this material in bullet format.
+That makes arranging and sequencing the material, so much easier.

 And now, solutions: